When it comes to natural hair tips, it’s reasonably easy to spot the common ones such as:

 - 2.8 Leave your hair alone for the week:

 Heat your conditioner:

 Usually most deep conditioners direct you to apply the cream in your hair first then add a heat source or keep it in your hair for a certain length of time, However, try heating the conditioner first.
 Heat the conditioner using 15-second intervals to warm it up.
 Apply it to your hair and keep it in for at least 30 minutes.
 Your hair should be noticeably softer afterward.

 Don’t Moisturize on Dry Hair:

 Moisturizing on dry hair will not seal in the moisture.
 It is preferable to moisturize on damp or wet hair for a more effective moisturizing treatment.
-It is a great idea to keep a spray bottle on hand in order to add water to your hair as needed.
+It is a great idea to keep a spray bottle on hand to add water to your hair as needed.
 What works best for my hair is a water and aloe vera mix.
-But please feel free to mix water with your favorite water based leave in too.
+But please feel free to mix water with your favorite water-based leave in too.

 Use a Leave-In Every day: